quack-ai/companion/README.md

 #### Check how what your API

-You can now access your backend API at [http://localhost:8050/docs](http://localhost:8050/docs)
+You can now access:
+- your backend API at [http://localhost:8050/docs](http://localhost:8050/docs)

-Additionally, you can run the Gradio demo
+- your APM dashboard at [http://localhost:3000](http://localhost:3000/d/_quackapi_dashboard/quack-api-dashboard)
+- your Gradio chat interface at [http://localhost:7860](http://localhost:7860)

 ## Contributing